NextGenDevTeam/The-OGPTC-Project/README.md

 # Verifying results
 Press **F5** on your keyboard (Or open the souce code as a Python 3 file so you can acces the console and the window), then choose your **Python debugger** and then your chatbot will appear on a **window**.
 ![Capture d’écran du 2024-11-17 15-23-41](https://github.com/user-attachments/assets/83b9d93c-5c0c-4d4f-9f17-6793be84ae6c)

+As you can see here, we have created a functionnal chatbot ready to assist us at anytime, even **OFFLINE**!

 _Powerful Tip: Save your work before running the program or quitting the IDE!_